All Episodes

 Why not fight for more here?

-I mean, and this goes back to my general frustration, not with the President Larry, but with the Republican Congress that they are weak and timid and feckless and visionless and spineless, and they seem unable to fight for anything except uh fight for our votes in 2010, 2014, and 2016.
+I mean, and this goes back to my general frustration, not with the president, Larry, but with the Republican Congress that they are weak and timid and feckless and visionless and spineless, and they seem unable to fight for anything except to fight for our votes in 2010, 2014, and 2016.

-Well, look, one of the one of the big issues, one of the crucible issues here is gonna be Trump's uh tax reform because it's a terrific package.
+Well, look, one of the big issues, one of the crucible issues here is going to be Trump's tax reform because it's a terrific package.

-All the rumors that he was gonna throw out the campaign tax cut plan, which uh I worked on, Steve Moore, Steve Minuchin, Steve Miller and others, turned out to be wrong.
+All the rumors that he was going to throw out the campaign tax cut plan, which I worked on, Steve Moore, Steve Mnuchin, Steve Miller, and others, turned out to be wrong.

 He stayed with it.